yz-5555/trenderer/README.md

 ## Notes
 - Effects and colors may look different depending on your terminal.
 Check if yours support them.
+- This is not a TUI library, it does not have widgets.
 - Developed and tested on [wezterm](https://github.com/wezterm/wezterm), Windows 11 and clang-cl.

 ## Limitations